 Mid-Tier Paid Subscription Options

 For businesses seeking a more tailored approach without the expense of a solicitor, paid subscription services like GetTerms.io offer a middle ground.
-These services provide more customizable and comprehensive privacy policies than free generators, ensuring better compliance and coverage of specific data practices.
+These services provide more customisable and comprehensive privacy policies than free generators, ensuring better compliance and coverage of specific data practices.

-Distinguishing Privacy Policies from Cookie Policies
+The Difference Between Privacy Policies and Cookie Policies

 While both privacy and cookie policies address user data, they serve different purposes.
 A privacy policy covers the overall data collection, use, and sharing practices of a website.
 In contrast, a cookie policy specifically explains how cookies are used on the website, what data they collect, and how users can manage their cookie preferences.
 It is essential for websites to have both policies to cover all aspects of data handling comprehensively.